brayvid/soap/README.md

 ### Read about the platform here: <a href="https://soap.fyi">https://soap.fyi</a>
 ## To do
 - Navigation bar
-- Be able to click on a word and see ranking of politicians with respect to that word
+- Click on a word to see ranking of politicians with respect to that word
 - User login, demographics
 - Public vs logged-in view
 - Security so you can't click and add votes indefinitely
 - Word cloud
+- Table of politicians with sort, filter and search capability
 - Comparison between two or more politicians
 - Locality aware
 - Universe of words